goanimateguy/plotagon.github.io/_pages/studio/plotagon-studio-for-macos-has-been-discontinued.md

 ---
 layout: page
-title: Plotagon for MacOS discontinued
+title: Plotagon and MacOS Catalina
 ---

 # Plotagon Studio for MacOS has been discontinued